By 2023, the online food delivery market is projected to hit $137 billion globally.

 - You can skip the dine-in facility

-- You must compel your target audience to switch their attention from their favorite restaurant to your app.
+- You must compel your target audience to switch their attention from their favourite restaurant to your mobile application.

 - Hiring resources to manage the kitchen and logistics can be an expensive endeavor.